 If you run off and on during your 5k, it will take 35-40 minutes.

-Age plays a big part in your athletic abilities; the table here shows the average 5k times by age for both men and women:
+Age plays a big part in your athletic abilities and therefore has a big influence on average 5k time.
+The table here shows the average time to run a 5k by age for both men and women:

 |0 to 15||34:43||37:55|